themightyone95/toolkit/CONTRIBUTING.md

         $ git pull
 3. Create a new branch named after your issue:

-        $ git checkout -b tkt-00224
+        $ git checkout -b tkt-224

    All commits pertaining to this issue must happen within this branch.
-4. All commits in this branch should begin with `[refs #00224]`: pad the issue number with leading zeroes until you’re at five (5) digits.
+4. All commits in this branch should begin with the issue number, e.g. `[refs #224]`.
     * Instead of running `git commit -m "<message>"`, stage your files as you would normally, and run `git commit`.
 This will fire open your text editor with the prepopulated template ready for you to fill out.